PenguinCabinet/Aniota-Wiki-fasttext-model/README.md

 # Anime-Wiki-fasttext-model
-The fattext model is made by Anime Wiki.
+The fattext model is made by "Anime Wiki".